Great Southern notices

 Notice number: 5820

-Advice: Deployment of Directional Wave Buoy – Ocean Beach, Denmark vicinity
+Advice: Deployment of a Directional Wave Buoy – Ocean Beach, Denmark vicinity

-Mariners are advised that a directional wave buoy (DWB) is scheduled to be deployed approximately 2 nautical miles south, south east, of Ocean Beach as follows:
+Mariners are advised that one directional wave buoy (DWB) is scheduled to be deployed approximately 2 nautical miles south, south east, of Ocean Beach at the following location:

-The above buoy is yellow in colour, with black solar panels, approximately 0.42m in diameter and equipped with flashing yellow light
+The above buoy is yellow in colour, with black a solar panel, approximately 0.42m in diameter and equipped with flashing yellow light.

 Flash rate: Fl Y 2.5s

-Mariners are advised to navigate with caution and keep well clear of the above DWB
+Mariners are advised to navigate with caution and keep well clear of the above DWB's.

 Location: -35: 2.934'S 117: 21.822'E